Classical Non-Relativistic Fractons: Relation to quantum fractons

 For a low density of particles, the typical size of the Krylov subspace is a vanishing fraction of the total Hilbert space allowed by symmetry and therefore the system violates the eigenstate thermalization hypothesis~\cite{Deutsch_ETH2018} therefore breaking ergodicity, similar to the classical case discussed in \cref{sec:Shattering}.
-Recently, Refs. \cite{MorningstayKhemaniHust_Thermalization_PhysRevB.101.214205,SkinnerPozderac_Thermalization_2023} explored an interesting possibility-- by tracking the size of the largest Krylov subspace relative to the size of the symmetry sector, the authors showed that the system that breaks ergodicity at low densities can restore it at higher densities undergoing a sharp transition at a critical density whose critical properties can be determined.
-We can envision the possibility of such a transition in the classical setting too.
-However, as previously discussed, it is unclear whether the emergence of asymptotic fragmentation observed even for closely separated particles persists for larger numbers and introduces a new barrier to thermalization even at high densities.
+Recently, Refs. \cite{MorningstayKhemaniHust_Thermalization_PhysRevB.101.214205,SkinnerPozderac_Thermalization_2023} explored an interesting possibility: by tracking the size of the largest Krylov subspace relative to the size of the symmetry sector, the authors showed that the system that breaks ergodicity at low densities can restore it at higher densities, undergoing a sharp transition at a critical density whose critical properties can be determined.
+As explained earlier, it is easy to argue that a similar phenomenon of ergodicity breaking also occurs in our system at low densities.
+In a different work~\cite{AP2023manybodymachian}, we show that, in contrast to the quantum lattice systems of \cite{MorningstayKhemaniHust_Thermalization_PhysRevB.101.214205,SkinnerPozderac_Thermalization_2023}, thermalization does not occur even at high densities in our classical model in the continuum.
+We remark that although the basic premise of Refs.\cite{MorningstayKhemaniHust_Thermalization_PhysRevB.101.214205,SkinnerPozderac_Thermalization_2023} is quantum mechanical; some analysis is performed using an effective classical Markov system on a lattice.
+This is still very different from our classical Hamiltonian dynamics.

 \emph{UV-IR mixing:} A general expectation from generic many-body phases is that short-distance (UV) properties of the system on the scale of lattice spacing should not affect long-distance (IR) properties.
 This allows the use of renormalization group techniques and approximate continuum models for analysis.
 Long-distance properties of systems with multipole conservation and fracton topological order are known to be sensitive to UV details (such as the lattice structure) and are not easily amenable to analysis using continuum and RG methods.
 This has been dubbed UV-IR mixing~\cite{Minwalla_UVIR_2000,GorantlaLamSeiberg_UVIR_PhysRevB.104.235116,YouMoessner_UVIR_PhysRevB.106.115145}.
 One of the ways in which UV-IR mixing manifests itself is in the disassociation between the magnitudes of energy and momenta.
 We can see classical equivalents of this in the way constant energy hypersurfaces foliate phase space for dipole conserving systems.
 Recall that for ordinary i.e. dipole non-conserving systems, momentum space projections of constant energy hypersurfaces take the form of spheres whose radius indicates the energy of the system